Paul S. Atkins: Chairman of the Securities and Exchange Commission

 In December 2024, Atkins was nominated by President-elect Trump to be chairman of the Securities and Exchange Commission.
 He was sworn in on April 21, 2025.

 In July 2025, Atkins sold his stake in Patomak Global Partners to an undisclosed buyer for between $25 million and $50 million.

 In September 2025, Atkins affirmed plans to reduce reporting requirements for public companies in the United States, changing reporting timelines from quarterly to every six months.
+He expanded upon those plans in December at an SEC sponsored event, "Revitalizing American Markets" in honor of the Nation's 250th anniversary.

+At the time of his appointment to the SEC, Atkins owned $6 million worth of holdings in crypto-related businesses.
+During his confirmation, he pledged to divest from these crypto-related businesses.
+He has since then filed paperwork listing millions dollars worth of investments he sold, but those lists did not include the crypto-related businesses.
+During his time at the SEC, the SEC has dropped or settled numerous lawsuits with cryptocurrency companies and adopted a lax regulatory approach to cryptocurrency.

+In April 2026, during his conformation hearings, Atkins said he disapproved of a SEC rule that required all publicly traded companies disclose their contributions to climate change and the risk that the companies' operations face from climate change.

 Personal life

 Atkins has three sons with his wife Sarah Humphreys Atkins, who is a major Republican donor.
 As of 2025, their combined net worth is estimated to be $327 million.